He that diligently seeketh good procureth favour: but he that seeketh mischief, it shall come unto him.

 What are your goals?
 What is your reputation?
 How does your life affect others?
 If the answer to all three questions is doing good and helping others, you will obtain the blessed favor of God and men (Luke 2:52).
 If the answer is to serve yourself and cause trouble for others, then certain punishment is coming from God and men (Ps 7:15-16; 9:15-16).

-This wisdom is not for intellectual exercise!
-It is for blessing and favor in life!
-Loving your neighbor is the second commandment; but the LORD offers a reward with it - you will obtain loving favor from Him and others, which is of great value (Pr 22:1).
-"As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith" (Gal 6:10).
-And you should do good to your enemies (Matt 5:43-48)!
+This wise lesson is not for intellectual exercise.
+It is for blessing and favor in life.
+Loving your neighbor is the second commandment, but God offers a reward with it – you will obtain loving favor from Him and others, which is of great value (Pr 22:1).
+“As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith” (Gal 6:10).
+You should do good even to your enemies (Matt 5:43-48).

+Who will benefit today from your life?
+You may only count family or employer, if the good you do is extraordinary and required diligence.
+Be a tree of life (Pr 11:30)!
 What good could you do right now for someone?
 Do it!
 Now!
 Why wait?
 You are being selfish!
-Knowing you could and should do good, and not doing it, is sin (James 4:17)!
+Knowing you could and should do good, and not doing it, is sin (James 4:17).